Perfect 4 Day Itinerary for Alba, Italy’s International White Truffle Festival

 Go wine tasting!
 Piedmont is one of the kings of wine in the world – Barolo and Barbaresco reign supreme.
 Take advantage of discovering multiple areas in a general Piedmont wine tasting or focus on an area such as Barolo.

 There are also many day trips to neighboring villages, such as Asti – the train connects this network very well.

 Where to eat?

 We came to truffle and truffle we did.
-(Deja vu!)
 There are endless opportunities to eat in Alba inside and outside of the festival and each of them is delicious.

 - The going rate for an entree with white truffles was 40 euro – a steal because you get a mound of truffles.
 It’s heavenly and you will never had a white truffle meal at a cheaper price.
 Every meal we had was excellent – take a look at some of the dining reviews in the itinerary.

 - For wine bar experience, head to Voglia di Vino